openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 Canonical recently released a batch of updates which bring new functionality
               (Indicators seem to respond faster now) and very nice improvements, some of them contributed by down-streamers.
 From my humble experience I would risk to claim that Canonical is doing an excellent job as an upstreamer.
-Iâ€™ve updated all packages to the latest versions.
+I’ve updated all packages to the latest versions.
 This allowed to remove some patches.

   2. **Unity**

 Unity is now one step closer.
-For Unity Iâ€™ve started to package Compiz git
+For Unity I’ve started to package Compiz git
               snapshots from the correct branches pointed by Unity documentation.
 This brought something new to me, cmake.
-Iâ€™ve done this very slowly, reading some docs meanwhile about cmake.
+I’ve done this very slowly, reading some docs meanwhile about cmake.
 My packaging around Compiz is mainly based on OBS X11:Compiz repository, so pretty much all the credits should be for the original project Packagers which done an awesome job.
-Currently Iâ€™m missing only 3 packages to test Unity.
+Currently I’m missing only 3 packages to test Unity.
 Recently with kernel and mesa updates some issues around ATI hardware seem to have fixed for openSUSE Factory users, which enabled in my case FireGL, therefore I can test properly Unity now and check for the integration into openSUSE.

-Unity by default uses the Ayatanaâ€™s Indicators, and if they are not present, it
+Unity by default uses the Ayatana’s Indicators, and if they are not present, it
-              will fallback to GNOMEâ€™s applets.
-This is very nice and Iâ€™m thankful Canonical made it this way.
-This brings non-Ubuntu users the Unity experience at almost no trouble, since there isnâ€™t actually much patching required to implement Unity.
+              will fallback to GNOME’s applets.
+This is very nice and I’m thankful Canonical made it this way.
+This brings non-Ubuntu users the Unity experience at almost no trouble, since there isn’t actually much patching required to implement Unity.

   3. **GNOME:Ayatana Repository**

 GNOME:Ayatana Repository will be populated during the next two weeks with the
-              latest changes and will provide for the time being the Ayatanaâ€™s Indicators and Unity.
+              latest changes and will provide for the time being the Ayatana’s Indicators and Unity.
-              I am currently working around libappindicator stack and itâ€™s Indicators.
-Currently Iâ€™m testing the patches required on the GTK+ stack and this is pretty much the last barrier before going into #STAGE2, polishing and populating GNOME:Ayatana.
+              I am currently working around libappindicator stack and it’s Indicators.
+Currently I’m testing the patches required on the GTK+ stack and this is pretty much the last barrier before going into #STAGE2, polishing and populating GNOME:Ayatana.

-Itâ€™s not decided yet what packages are going to present on Factory.
+It’s not decided yet what packages are going to present on Factory.
 My wish is to
-              push only Unity into Factory and itâ€™s dependencies, this might not happen for 11.4 as Iâ€™m not sure about the freeze schedules and it might be too late already, but since weâ€™re depending on Compiz upstream, weâ€™ll see what happens.
-Even if Unity isnâ€™t going to be available on Factory, Iâ€™m sure we can use KIWI or SUSE Studio to release a small openSUSE Unity Spin.
+              push only Unity into Factory and it’s dependencies, this might not happen for 11.4 as I’m not sure about the freeze schedules and it might be too late already, but since we’re depending on Compiz upstream, we’ll see what happens.
+Even if Unity isn’t going to be available on Factory, I’m sure we can use KIWI or SUSE Studio to release a small openSUSE Unity Spin.

-Iâ€™ve also decided that I (typo: previously would) **wouldnâ€™t** like to see Unity available by openSUSE before the official
+I’ve also decided that I (typo: previously would) **wouldn’t** like to see Unity available by openSUSE before the official
               release from Ubuntu, for which I wish all the success.

-Since the very early start that Iâ€™ve been using pkg-config as much as I can.
+Since the very early start that I’ve been using pkg-config as much as I can.
               According to some information that I collected previously, this would be great for cross-distribution build.
 Depending on the time and work done, I might make the necessary modifications and enable cross-distribution building on this project, thus, making it available for other RPM distributions supported by OBS.
-This will require a bit of testing before, so it will be work to be done after 11.4 is released and during itâ€™s lifecycle.
+This will require a bit of testing before, so it will be work to be done after 11.4 is released and during it’s lifecycle.
 Maybe by the time of openSUSE 12 gets released, we will have this project also available for other RPM based distributions.
-I have no knowledge on Debian packaging, but Ubuntu ships this software and Debian probably has it also available soâ€¦ that wonâ€™t be a problem.
+I have no knowledge on Debian packaging, but Ubuntu ships this software and Debian probably has it also available so… that won’t be a problem.

   4. **Artwork**

-I am providing on GNOME:Ayatana Ubuntuâ€™s Light Themes (Ambiance and Radiance) and
+I am providing on GNOME:Ayatana Ubuntu’s Light Themes (Ambiance and Radiance) and
               offering a patched version of Metacity that renders those themes perfectly.
-Iâ€™m not changing the original colors from the themes or modifying them in any way.
+I’m not changing the original colors from the themes or modifying them in any way.
 So they might be a bit more of orange and not green.

-Iâ€™ve contacted some people to ask if they would be willing to donate some artwork
+I’ve contacted some people to ask if they would be willing to donate some artwork
               to make a small package with Wallpapers, some have answered yes, so I will make a small package with a couple of wallpapers for the traditional resolutions and distribute it alongside with this software as optional as always.